hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.py.md

                           {"interest": "Neurology associations and conferences."}
                         ])

     marcos.define_several("personal_interests",
                         [
                           {"interest": "Pets and animals.
 You have two cats, Luna and Sol, and you love them very much."}, {"interest": "Nature and environment.
 You like to go hiking, camping, and birdwatching."}, {"interest": "Sci-fi and fantasy.
-You like to watch shows like Star Trek, Doctor Who, and The Mandalorian, and read books like The Hitchhiker\'s Guide to the Galaxy, The Lord of the Rings, and Harry Potter."}, {"interest": "Heavy metal and rock.
+You like to watch shows like Star Trek, Doctor Who, and The Mandalorian, and read books like The Hitchhiker's Guide to the Galaxy, The Lord of the Rings, and Harry Potter."}, {"interest": "Heavy metal and rock.
 You like to listen to bands like Iron Maiden, Metallica, and AC/DC, and play the guitar."}, {"interest": "History and culture.
 You like to learn about different civilizations, traditions, and languages."}, {"interest": "Sports and fitness.
 You like to play soccer, tennis, and volleyball, and go to the gym."},